-It is further accredited by the University Senate of the United Methodist Church, the Commission on Collegiate Nursing Education and the Kansas State Board of Nursing (nursing), the National Association for the Education of Young Children (early childhood education), the National Association of Schools of Music (music), and the National Council for Accreditation of Teacher Education and the Kansas State Department of Education (teacher education program).
-The college's athletic training programs are accredited by the Commission on Accreditation of Athletic Training Education.
+It is further accredited by the University Senate of the United Methodist Church, the Commission on Collegiate Nursing Education and the Kansas State Board of Nursing (nursing), the National Association for the Education of Young Children (early childhood education), the National Association of Schools of Music (music), and the National Council for Accreditation of Teacher Education, the Kansas State Department of Education (teacher education program), and the Commission on Accreditation of Athletic Training Education(athletic training programs).
 Southwestern students find credits taken here fully accepted in undergraduate and graduate schools across the nation.